mediaelement/mediaelement/README.md

 * controls now disappear on timeout when mouse is idle (useful for fullscreen)
 * enableControls() and disableControls() (for pre/post roll scenarios)
 * added an autoplay override (especially for WebKit browsers)
+* fixed functionality of mute toggling
+* reorganized plugins to use $.extend
+* updating functionality of loading graphic to account for various browser inconsistencies (loadstart event)

 *2.1.9 (2011/08/04) - 36.9kb*